-A public meeting was held on July 6, 2010 with the Oshkosh Plan Commission.
-The Plan Commission reviewed the Action Plan for consistency with the City's 2005-2025 Comprehensive

-Plan, official maps, or other planned activities of the City.
+A public meeting was held on November 2, 2010 with the Oshkosh Plan Commission.
+The Plan Commission reviewed the Action Plan for consistency with the City's 2005-2025 Comprehensive Plan, official maps, or other planned activities of the City.
 The meeting was televised on the local cable access channel so that television viewers could also see the proposal.
+Copies of the staff reports, plan and minutes are included on the City's website.

-A public meeting was held on July 13, 2010 with the Oshkosh Common Council.
+A public meeting was held on November 23, 2010 with the Oshkosh Common Council.
 The Council and public were given an opportunity to provide input regarding the proposed projects in the plan.
 This meeting was also broadcast on the local cable access channel.
 Copies of the staff reports, plan and minutes are included on the City's website.